ACSAlab/olive/README.md

 ## Input Format

+The Olive framework support two kinds of data format for the input graph: the *edge-list-file* format and the *dimacs* format.
+Users can read the corresponding graph file by calling two built-in APIs: `fromEdgeListFile()` and `fromDimacsFile()`.

+### Edge-list-file

-The input of a graph application is an edge list file where each line represents a directional edge in the graph.
+Each line in an edge list file represents a directional edge in the graph.
 More specifically, each line in the file contains two integers: a source vertex id and a target vertex id, and an optional edge-associated value.
 Lines that begin with `#` are treated as comments.
 For example:

     # Comment Line
     # SourceId  TargetId  <EdgeValue>